-G.1 Instructional Year.
+- G.1 Instructional Year. - A. Beginning in Winter Quarter of the 2017-18 Academic Year, there will be 172 work days for the contract work year, including 165 instructional days (or their equivalent in non-contact instructional activities) and three (30 Development Days. - B. Faculty will work with their unit administrator, and document upon request, the use of three additional non-instructional days for activities such as: curriculum and textbook review; writing recommendations; graduation attendance; student-group advising; school, community, industry liaison; program review; Technical Advisory Committee (TAC) meetings; review and/or preparation of audio-visual aids; technology upgrades; professional development activities; web development and maintenance; community building; email maintenance; meeting preparation; and other tasks. - C. One non-instructional day shall be used District Convocation (Article 11.1.C). - D. Fall, Winter, and Spring Quarters will each consist of 53 instructional days, 1 development day, and 2 non-contact days per quarter for instructional activities. - E. The regular Summer Quarter will consist of 54 instructional days and 2 non-contact days.
+These 56 days will be divided into a first and a second session, each of equal duration.

-- A. There will be 172 work days for the contract work year, including 168 instructional days (or their equivalent in noncontact instructional activities). - B. Faculty will work with their unit administrator, and document upon request, the use of three additional non-instructional days for activities such as: curriculum and textbook review; writing recommendations; graduation attendance; student-group advising; school, community, industry liaison; program review; Technical Advisory Committee (TAC) meetings; review and/or preparation of audio-visual aids; technology upgrades; professional development activities; web development and maintenance; community building; email maintenance; meeting preparation; and other tasks. - One non-instructional day shall be used at the discretion of the Chancellor. - Fall, Winter, and Spring Quarters will each consist of 54 instructional days and 2 non-contact days per quarter for instructional activities. - E. The regular Summer Quarter will consist of 54 instructional days and 2 non-contact days.
-These 56 days will be divided into a first and a second session, each of equal duration. - Faculty may elect to teach one or both sessions in accordance with other conditions of Appendix G. - F. Summer school appointments will depend upon enrollment and upon the judgment and decision of appropriate College administrators.
-Low enrollments may result in the cancellation of courses or programs and the subsequent termination of the related faculty appointments. - G. Summer school assignments will be rotated equitably among all regularly contracted full-time faculty and part-time faculty placed on the priority hiring list who wish assignments and who are qualified for positions available.
-So that all faculty within the division are aware of summer assignments, it will be the responsibility of the unit administrator to inform each eligible faculty member of the opportunities and potential arrangements.
-The method of rotating will be determined cooperatively between the unit administrator and faculty of the division.
-The unit administrator will work cooperatively with the faculty, if that division/department faculty wish to be involved, and other administrators in developing summer school programs.
+Faculty may elect to teach one or both sessions in accordance with other conditions of Appendix G.

-- H. Full-time faculty with split assignments in two or more divisions/departments shall be eligible for rotation only in the division/department where they have the major portion of their workload. - Summer school shall be paid in accordance with the provisions of Appendix B. - G.2 Weekly Workload.
+G.2 Weekly Workload.
 The weekly workload for all programs (except ABE/ESL) at Seattle Vocational Institute shall be 25 contact hours per week.
-ABE/ESL workload at SVI is defined by the June 28, 2013 MOU.
+ABE/ESL workload at SVI is defined in 11.3.D.